Skip to main content

 Lead scoring

-A model used to estimate lead quality, readiness, or priority
+A model used to rank leads by quality, intent, readiness, or priority.

 Lead qualification